Updated November 2022

-Allocation data may be overestimated because allocations are calculated by summing maximum allowable allocation volumes at all diversion points.
-Some licences permit companies to use water from multiple diversion points or water sources (i.e., surface water, groundwater, or surface runoff) with a combined allocation that is greater than the maximum allowable diversion allocated by the licence.
-Companies can divert water from these different diversion points or water sources as needed, as long as the maximum allocation for each diversion point or water source is not exceeded, and the total volume of water withdrawn from all points or diversions does not exceed the total maximum allocation for the licence.
+Allocation data may be overestimated because allocations are calculated by summing maximum allowable allocation volumes at all diversion points (i.e., water sources: surface water, groundwater, or surface runoff).
+Some licences permit companies to use water from multiple diversion points with a combined allocation greater than the maximum allowable diversion allocated by the licence.
+Companies can divert water from these different diversion points as needed but not more than the maximum allocation for each diversion point.
+The total volume of water withdrawn from all diversion points cannot exceed the total allocation for the licence.

-Allocations dictate where the water will be withdrawn from, but the water is often used in other areas.
-Therefore, the volume of water used within an area may exceed the volumes of water allocated if that water was sourced elsewhere.
-Additionally, annual volumes of water used may differ from that allocated due to water potentially being stored before it is used.
+Allocations dictate where water can be withdrawn, but water is often used in other areas.
+Consequently, water use within an area (e.g., hydraulic unit code [HUC] 8) could exceed the water allocation for that area if it were sourced from elsewhere.
+Additionally, annual volumes of water used can differ from the annual allocation because water could be stored before use.

 - the safe yield defined in OFR 2017-07: First-Order Groundwater Availability Assessment for Central Alberta,